Bras d'Eau National Park

 Bras d'Eau National Park is one of only three national parks in Mauritius.
 It is located in the north-east of the island.

 Flora and fauna

-After the original Mauritian forests were destroyed, most of the land was used for commercial plantations of alien trees such as Mahogany, Araucaria, Tecoma and Eucalyptus.
+After the original Mauritian forests were destroyed, most of the land was used for commercial plantations of alien trees such as West Indian Mahogany, Queensland pine, Tecoma, Eucalyptus robusta and Eucalyptus tereticornis.
 The majority of the National Park's land still lies beneath these plantations.
 However patches of the original biodiversity remain.

 Two species of the giant Mauritian ebony trees still survive in small numbers - Diospyros melanida and Diospyros egrettarum.
 They previously formed part of the original indigenous forests of the area, together with other surviving endemics such as Sideroxylon boutonianum ("Bois de Fer").

-Smaller local plants include critically rare ferns, such as Doryopteris pilosa and the aquatic Acrostichum aureum, as well as the orchid Oeoniella polystachys.
+Smaller local plants include critically rare ferns, such as Doryopteris pilosa and the aquatic Acrostichum aureum, as well as the orchid Oeoniella.

 Of the animal life, most of the larger species are already extinct.
 However, the park still serves as a preserve for several rare and endemic bird species.

+The endemic bird species include the Mascarene paradise flycatcher (Terpsiphone bourbonnensis), the Mauritius cuckooshrike (Lalage typica) and the Mauritius grey white-eye (Zosterops mauritianus).

+Geckos in the genus Phelsuma are the only reptiles found here.

+Mares

+There are 4 mares (little lakes):

+The first one is Mare chevrettes, named after the “chevrettes” meaning little shrimp, that are living in the lake.

+The second one is Mare mahogany, named after the mahogany forest surrounding it.

+The third one is Mare Coq des bois.
+It is named after the paradise flycatcher.

+The largest one is Mare sarcelle, named after the extinct bird “Sarcelle de maurice” also known as the Mascarene teal (Anas theodori).
+Mare sarcelle is home to two species of mangroves, Bruguiera gymnorhiza and Rhizophora mucronata.

+Mare sarcelle is also home to 3 migratory birds.
+They are the Whimbrel (Numenius phaeopus), Striated heron (Butorides striata) and the Common moorhen (Gallinula chloropus).

+Trails

+There are 2 trails.
+The first is the Mare sarcelle trail which is the longest being 6.6 km long and usually takes 1 hr 28 m to complete.
+It starts from the visitor’s centre and ending at Mare sarcelle or either way.

+The second trail is the Coq de bois loop which is in the middle of the mare sarcelle trail.
+In the loop, you might see the Mauritius paradise flycatcher, locally known as “Coq de bois”.